 The Emerald Outback is comprised of double track, single track, grassy areas and dirt/gravel roads, ranging from 4,700 to 5,400 feet in elevation, which makes the Outback one of the highest mountain biking trail systems on the East Coast.

-Several miles are single track, described as “typical rocky, rooty, East Coast mountain biking single track.”
+Several miles are single track, described as “typical rocky, rooty, East Coast mountain biking single track.
+The trailhead is located at the top of North Pinnacle Ridge Road at the Summit Lot, at the point where the power lines come over the mountain.

 All trails are well-marked, with green designating beginner routes, blue designating intermediate routes, and black designating advanced trails.